josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧿_uk_slow_burn_constitutional_crisis.md

 ## Emergent Dynamics

 Individually, all these moves are rational.

 Together, they escalate.

 - Judiciary adjudicates → Executive resents.
 - Lords blocks → Commons feels undermined.
 - Devolved bodies assert → Westminster clamps down.
 - Public demands → Parties discipline harder.

 Each grievance makes sense in the moment.
-But collectively this creates
+Collectively, however, this creates
 a cycle of irritation, reaction, and escalation.

 **Friction accumulates.
 And friction makes fire.**